lynckia/licode-demos/README.md

 ## Licode demos

-This is a set of demos tu test Licode project.
+This is a set of demos to test Licode project.

 You will find all the information about Licode [here](http://lynckia.com/licode/)